DjangoForAll/Django-Course/Level_4/Content/5_Views_in_Django/Script/Readme.md

 \*\* Note that the server automatically restarts, these are features provided by the django development server.

 Now lets head on to creating a view.
-Views are simply functions that return a web response when given a web request, the response can be an html page, a redirection, some staus codes. a json response, an image or anything you can think of!, Normally we keep all views in the views.py file, but for huge projects it usually makes sense to create a folder for views and maintain all views in there.
+Views are simply functions that return a web response when given a web request, the response can be an html page, a redirection, some staus code. a json response, an image or anything you can think of!, Normally we keep all views in the views.py file, but for huge projects it usually makes sense to create a folder for views and maintain all views in there.

 we'll create a view right inside the urls file just to show out how it works.